EstiNet/ClioteSky/README.md

 ## Server -> Client
 ### alive
-This function is sent to the client every 10 seconds to ensure that the client is "online".
-The client must respond back with an "alive" function within 5 seconds, or the Cliote will be marked as offline.
+This function is sent to the client after the client sends an alive packet to ensure that the server is marked online.

 ### message
 This function is sent to a client or a group of clients after a client sends a signal to the Category or specific Cliote.